 Lichtenberg ruins: the castle on the hill

 The “mountain of the Netherlands” as locals call it (a hill really), known as St. Pietersberg is home to the Lichtenberg Castle ruins.
-Just outside Maastricht, the ruins overlook the Maas river and the walk up there is a scenic trail frequented by picnickers, dog walkers and runners.
+Just outside Maastricht, the ruins overlook the Maas river and the walk up there is a scenic trail frequented by picnickers, dog walkers, and runners.
 As the oldest castle ruins in the Netherlands, this is not one to miss for the history buffs.
-Entrance is free with voluntary donation, and the ruins are usually open from April to November each year.
+Entrance is free with a voluntary donation, and the ruins are usually open from the end of April to the start of November each year.
 In the summer, a restaurant opens up amidst the ruins and it’s quite the lovely spot to sit and eat.

 Picnic in the Hoge Fronten: food for fort!

-Maastricht has many wonderful picnic spots, including the Stadspark, Céramique and Griendpark.
+Maastricht has many wonderful picnic spots, including the Stadspark, Céramique, and Griendpark.
 But if you’re looking for something a little unusual, try laying your blankets on the grass of an abandoned fort!
-The varying levels and heights of the fort sections make for an interesting maize to wander through and also provide more privacy than the usual picnic spots.
+The varying levels and heights of the fort sections make for an interesting maze to wander through — and also provide more privacy than the usual picnic spots.
 Very popular with the kids, this one.

 Food and drink to try in Maastricht

-The Dutch are not exactly famous for their food, but in Maastricht the interesting mix of European influences have created some delectable local delicacies you don’t want to miss.
+The Dutch aren’t exactly famous for their food, but in Maastricht, the interesting mix of European influences has created some delectable delicacies you don’t want to miss.
 There are many scrumptious eats in Maastricht, but the following dishes are traditional to the Limburg region.
-Hearty stews, local brews and oh so sweet desserts are all on the menu here.
+Hearty stews, local brews, and oh-so-sweet desserts are all on the menu here.

 Any good meal needs a tasty beer beside it, and for that, Maastricht has a special treat.
-The historic Maltese beer is a full malt Dortmunder style beer, and was one of the first specialty beverages in the Netherlands.
+The historic Maltese beer is a full malt Dortmunder style beer and was one of the first specialty beverages in the Netherlands.
 It has a dark colour with a rather strong taste and is very popular amongst tourists.
-I also heard through the grapevine that it gives you the power of the gods, the wisdom of Aristotle and oh yeah — a throbbing hangover in the morning.
-But who am I to know, give it a try yourself!
+I also heard through the grapevine that it gives you the power of the gods, the wisdom of Aristotle, and oh yeah — a throbbing hangover in the morning.
+But don’t take our word, give it a try yourself!

 The local brewery, called the Maltezer, has been crafting the beer at its current location since 1954.
-You can find them on the Maas in the Wyck district, not far from the Sint Servaasbridge.
-They offer guided tours of the brewery, tastings, lunch, and dinners.
-You can also just stop by their shop and bar for a quick bottle.
+You can find it on the Maas in the Wyck district, not far from the Sint Servaasbridge.
+It offers guided tours of the brewery, tastings, lunch, and dinners.
+You can also just stop by the shop and bar for a quick bottle.

 The best vlaai bakery in Maastricht is the Bisschopsmolen, where you can also take part in workshops and learn how to make your own.
 Using local wheat, they grind their own flour with the watermill which is in itself a tourist attraction.
-Walking past their bakery window is enough to make your mouth drool for days, trust me.
-You will not regret stopping by here.
+Walking past their bakery window is enough to make your mouth drool, trust us.
+You won’t regret stopping by.

 Fun tours and activities in Maastricht